zacharski/cpsc405/bootloader.md

 **Note: I do not use the above codeblock in my example kernel.**

  Sweet.
 But wait, it is even cooler.
 Each of the 80x24 little virtual boxes has a foreground color (the color of the character) and a background color (the color of the little box).
+Each little virtual box is represented by two bytes.
+The first byte represents the ASCII character to display.
+So, for example, `0x41` will display *A*.
+The second byte is divided into two 4 bit sections, the first represents the background color and the second represents the foreground color.
+So `0x07` represents a light grey letter on a black background.

 Now you might think that the `kmain` function: